It's a good day to be an Alight Inc. (ALIT) shareholder - The Dwinnex

 Ratios:

-For a deeper understanding of Alight Inc.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of ALIT’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 13.88 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 35.77.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.20 and its Current Ratio is at 1.20.
-In the meantime, Its Debt-to-Equity ratio is 0.67 whereas as Long-Term Debt/Eq ratio is at 0.66.
+In the meantime, Its Debt-to-Equity ratio is 0.66 whereas as Long-Term Debt/Eq ratio is at 0.65.

 Upgrades & Downgrades